jurc192/4DFS_updates/4DFS_updates1_bckp.md

    Useful as an overiew of dynamic 3D methods, their categorization and use-cases, terminology and basic principles.
 However many use-cases presented in the paper are probably not to our scenario (such as membrane vibrations, high-speed rotating objects etc.).

+   <div style="page-break-after: always; break-after: page;"></div>

 2. [State of the Art on 3D Reconstruction with RGB-D Cameras][2]

    Probably <u>the most useful</u> and relevant paper at this point of time.
-Provides an overview of 3D scanning and reconstruction using RGB-D (color + depth) cameras, which is exactly what we are working with.
+Provides an overview of 3D scanning and reconstruction using RGB-D (color + depth) cameras, which is exatly what we are working with.
 I used this paper to create a "study to-do" list of all relevant computer vision topics and to find other relevant papers.

 3. [Registration of 3D Point Clouds and Meshes: A Survey from Rigid to Nonrigid][3]